tabdullah1215/sapient-1/README.md

 ## To do's
 Given more time the following improvements can be implemented:
 All wizard steps can be converted to functional components that leverage the new hooks feature to manage local state.
-The GetWeight step is in functional component form using setState to persist and update state as mentioned above.
+The GetWeight and GetShippingOptions steps are in functional component form leveraging useState hook to persist and update state as mentioned above.
 The other wizard steps can be converted in a similar fashion.
 Validation can be more elaborate, and go beyond the simple required field validation.

 ## Instructions